Generalized fast quasi-adiabatic population transfer for improved qubit readout, shuttling, and noise mitigation: Canonical models

 \section{Canonical models}

-In this section, we illustrate the relevance of the fast-QUAD pulse [Eq.~(\ref{eq: diff eq})] for two ubiquitous canonical two-level models: (a) the Landau-Zener model, where the energy eigenvalues are described by hyperbolas as a function of a detuning parameter (Fig.~\ref{fig: landau zener levels}), and (b) a ``constant-gap'' model, where the instantaneous adiabatic energy gap $B(t)=B$ is a constant.
-Gaussian colored noise is included in the models, both analytically and numerically.
+In this section, we illustrate the relevance of the fast-QUAD pulse [Eq.~(\ref{eq: diff eq})] for two ubiquitous canonical two-level models: (a) the Landau-Zener model, where the energy eigenvalues are described by hyperbolas as a function of a time-dependent detuning parameter $\varepsilon(t)$ (Fig.~\ref{fig: landau zener levels}), and (b) a ``constant-gap'' model, where the instantaneous adiabatic energy gap $B(t)=B$ is a constant, but where the eigenstates [determined by $\theta(t)$] are time dependent.
+Colored noise is included in the models, both analytically and numerically.
 We compare results for a fast-QUAD pulse to the results for a simple `linear' pulse.
 Finally, we compare the generalized fast-QUAD protocol (which relies on preparation and measurement unitaries) to the standard fast-QUAD protocol.